nextcloud/activity/docs/ocs-endpoint-v2.md

 Status Code | Description
 ----------- | -----------
 `200 OK` |  Activities
-`304 Not Modified` | No new activities
+`204 No Content` |  The user has selected no activities to be listed in the stream `304 Not Modified` | No new activities
 `403 Forbidden` | The offset activity belongs to a different user `403 Forbidden` | The user is not logged in